Download the all-new Republic app:

 Advertisement

-Election interference has always been a sensitive subject for Trump. president has often dismissed idea that Russia interfered at all in 2016, and has replaced many long-serving intelligence officials with his own appointees.
+Election interference has always been a sensitive subject for Trump.
+The president has often dismissed the idea that Russia interfered at all in 2016, and has replaced many long-serving intelligence officials with his own appointees.

-“What people need to be looking for is stuff that is seemingly trying to get a rise out of m,” Jankowicz said.
+“What people need to be looking for is stuff that is seemingly trying to get a rise out of them,” Jankowicz said.
 “Don’t think you are going to find a troll.
 It’s about guarding yourself from emotional manipulation.”

 10:13 IST, September 5th 2020